-King Cake is a traditional New Orleans pastry with a small plastic or porcelain baby baked inside of it that is served during the Mardi Gras season.
+King Cake is a traditional New Orleans pastry with a small plastic or porcelain baby inside of it that is served during the Mardi Gras season.
 The baby symbolizes Jesus (“King”), and the baby represents luck and prosperity to whoever gets the baby in their slice of cake.
 The lucky person who gets the baby is also responsible for providing the King Cake the next year (or holding a party).

 About Mardi Gras: